AI Workshop

 Importing Results

-Once you are satisfied with a generated result, you can import it back into your project:
+Once you are happy with a generated result, you can import it back into your project:

 - Direct import — Apply the generated content to an existing entity’s fields